TimNEverett/supaqueue/readme.md

 ```

 - this command will prompt you for your supabase project ref and database password.

+5. If successful, you should see in your supabase dashboard:

+- a `supaqueue` schema with tables, triggers, functions, and an enumerated type
+- a supabase edge function called `supaqueue`
+- a secret in your vault called `supaqueue_secret`
+- a corresponding secret in your edge Deno env variables called `SUPAQUEUE_SECRET`

+#### Explanation

 This command will do the following: